-Diana Walton Home Buyer's Blog is a comprehensive dialogue designed to keep you informed with up to the minute information to help you make informed decision regarding your real estate goals.
+A Time to Buy - A Time to Sell by Diana Walton is a comprehensive dialogue designed to keep you informed with up to the minute market data to help you make the best decision regarding your real estate goals, buying or selling.

 What is debt-to-income ratio (DTI)?